 Help With A Federal Agency

-Sometimes it can be difficult to navigate the maze of the federal government.
+It can be difficult to navigate the maze of the federal government.
 My office can serve as a liaison between you and a federal agency.
 Some federal agencies you may be familiar with include the Social Security Administration (SSA), Internal Revenue Service (IRS) and Veterans Administration (VA).
 Below you can find a list of federal agencies my office can assist with, and some examples of the type of assistance provided.

 The role of my office when assisting constituents with federal agencies is to make inquiries on your behalf with the respective agencies.
 This includes: finding out the status of a case, requesting additional information, and requesting an expedited response or decision.